Fernanda Fragateiro: Exhibitions

 Fragateiro regularly exhibits her work in Portugal and abroad.
 Her most recent exhibitions have included those at the Coimbra Contemporary Art Biennial (2017), the Museum of Art, Architecture and Technology (MAAT) in Lisbon (2017), the Galleria Nazionale d'Arte Moderna in Rome (2017), the Eugénio de Almeida Foundation in Évora, Portugal (2017 and 2015), the Palm Springs Art Museum in California (2016), the Calouste Gulbenkian Museum in Lisbon (2016, 2012 and 2004); the CaixaForum Barcelona (2016 and 2004), the Orlando Museum of Art, in Florida (2015), the Carpenter Center for the Visual Arts at Harvard University (2015), the Bronx Museum of the Arts in New York (2014), and the Museo Universitario Arte Contemporáneo in Mexico City (2014).

 Collections

-The work of Fragateiro is represented in several Collections, such as the Ella Fontanals-Cisneros Collection, Miami; the Museo Nacional Centro de Arte Reina Sofía, Madrid; the Colecção António Cachola in Elvas, Portugal; the Fundación Claudia Hakim in Bogotá, Colombia; the Museo Extremeño e Iberoamericano de Arte Contemporáneo in Badajoz, Spain; the Museu de Serralves in Porto, Portugal; and the Calouste Gulbenkian Foundation in Lisbon.
+The work of Fragateiro is represented in several Collections, such as the Ella Fontanals-Cisneros Collection, Miami; the Museo Nacional Centro de Arte Reina Sofía, Madrid; Museum of Contemporary Art Helga de Alvear in Cáceres, Spain; the Colecção António Cachola in Elvas, Portugal; the Fundación Claudia Hakim in Bogotá, Colombia; the Museo Extremeño e Iberoamericano de Arte Contemporáneo in Badajoz, Spain; the Museu de Serralves in Porto, Portugal; and the Calouste Gulbenkian Foundation in Lisbon.